 Every new addition has its cost, and in this case, there is a lot of friction.
 But the extra power makes up for it, so we will be using a double gearing system.

-We decided to go with PVC pipe for the tower because it is cheap, quick, and easy to assemble.
+We went with a PVC pipe tower because it was cheap, quick, and easy to assemble.
+However, it wobbled a lot.

 The nose cone was the final touch to our turbine.
 While the performance difference with it was negligible, it accurately models what an industry standard nose cone would look like.